hankotanks/simulating_emergent_behavior/README.md

 #### Creatures

 Creatures have two stats that control their life cycle.
 Fitness starts at 0 and increases upon eating.
 Eating refills a creature's energy, taking actions depletes it.

-- Eating raises fitness and refills a creature's energy
+Other rules are included below:

 - Creatures have a chance to reproduce when their fitness exceeds a certain threshold value
 - Reproducing reduces fitness to the threshold
-- Actions deplete energy; creatures are considered starving when no energy remains
 - Producing food completely depletes a creature's energy
+- When no energy is left, a creature is considered starving
-- Starving creatures lose fitness each turn (unless they produced food that turn)
+- Starving creatures lose fitness each turn (unless they just produced food)
 - Starving creatures die if they are not fit enough to reproduce

 #### Simulation Rules